 When was the last time you considered the efficiency of your cleaning program?

 If you can’t remember the last time you took a hard look at your procedures, you aren’t alone.
-Many facility managers are so swamped with day-to-day tasks that it is tough to find time to evaluate your operation, but taking this step can ultimately save you time, money and effort.
+Many facility managers are so swamped with day-to-day tasks (especially during the pandemic) that it’s tough to find time to evaluate your operation, but taking this step can ultimately save you time, money and effort.
 Follow these four tips to start the process and maximize both your supply dollars and labor.

 Consider Your Staffing Levels

 Are you trying to maintain a large office building with a limited team?
-Struggling to keep productivity up while ensuring employee morale stays high?
+Struggling to keep productivity up while ensuring employee morale stays high and your team stays healthy during the pandemic?
 Your staffing levels will directly impact productivity, morale, revenues and building conditions.
 Make sure your employees are given the time needed to clean an area well, and establish realistic rates of productivity and standardized cleaning procedures to use time efficiently and effectively.

 Provide the Right Tools